What skills do kids actually need for Kindergarten readiness?

 Problems arise at school and often times outside of the classroom.
 Your child being comfortable with going up to a volunteer or recess teacher (whom they might only vaguely know) is going to be critical.

-It’s easy when Mom is around to walk right up to her whenever there’s an issue, have her swoop in with solution ideas, and magically fix it.
+It’s easy when a parent is around to walk right up to them whenever there’s an issue, have them swoop in with solution ideas, and magically fix it.

 But that’s not how school or the real-world works.

-Our kids need to have a tool box of ideas for how to solve a problem with a peer BEFORE they need adult intervention.
+Our kids need to have a tool box of ideas for how to solve a problem with a peer before going to get adult intervention.
+At school, it’s common for adults to require children have tried two strategies for solving a problem before the teacher will intervene (unless in situations of safety concerns).

-Have you taught your child to do this?
-Have you let them solve peer arguments?
+Reflect for a moment on your child: Have you taught them to do this?
+Have you let them solve peer arguments or do you mediate immediately?
 How do they handle disagreements with friends?

 I always tell my kids (and I used to tell my students) that smart people are smart because they ask questions.

 They don’t sit there.
 They don’t hang their head when they don’t get it.
-They aren’t silent, sitting in their questions.
+They aren’t silent, sitting in their unknowing.

-There’s a lot out there in the parenting world about not forcing kids to share, and I get that.
+There’s a lot of talk in the parenting world about not forcing kids to share, and I get that.
 You won’t see me sharing my iPhone or car with someone else.
 Some items are just yours.

-But at school, most toys and equipment are communal.
+But (and this is a big one) at school, most toys and equipment are communal.
 It doesn’t belong to any one child.
 It’s different than it is at home where toys may have a clear “owner.”

 For the school setting, ponder this: